Ayyanstuff/Ayyanstuff/README.md

 -----------------------------------

-- i use macbook m1 air for development
+- i use a macbook m1 air for development

-- tools i use is visual studio code xcode electron and Atom+
+- tools i use is visual studio code xcode electron and Atom

 - languages i use are C++ lua javascript and swift